Skip to content

 Shipping web applications, backend systems, tooling, and internal workflow software across solo projects and client-style builds.

-If you need one workflow shipped properly, start there.
+If you need one product or system slice shipped properly, start there.

-The best engagements usually begin with one concrete workflow, one real bottleneck, and a willingness to make the system clearer before making it bigger.
+The best work usually begins with one concrete product surface, one real bottleneck, and a willingness to make the system clearer before making it bigger.